LEARNING

 Once you're receiving regular CABENUVA injections, you won't have to take any more daily HIV pills.

-• What’s a specialty pharmacy?
+• What’s a Specialty Pharmacy?
 What should I do if my doctor is using one to get CABENUVA?

-Learn more about working with a specialty pharmacy.
+Learn more about working with a Specialty Pharmacy

 • What if my doctor can’t offer me CABENUVA?